Skip to main content

 Unauthorized access attempts happen to seemingly untouchable organizations, including:

-- Equifax (2017): This breach compromised the credit data of over 143 million people, nearly half of the American population.
-In 2020, the Justice Department indicted four members of the Chinese PLA with pulling the heist, which saw dozens of servers running over 9,000 queries on Equifax to compress and steal Social Security numbers, home addresses, and other personally identifiable information, which was then sent to China.
+• Equifax (2017): This breach compromised the credit data of over 143 million people, nearly half of the American population.
+In 2020, the Justice Department indicted four members of the Chinese PLA for pulling the heist, which saw dozens of servers running over 9,000 queries on Equifax to compress and steal Social Security numbers, home addresses, and other personally identifiable information, which was then sent to China.

 Lesson Learned: Data breaches can be enormous, and no system is foolproof.